HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 -   **Required files**

-    1. A local folder where all the WebDAV theme files will be placed after downloading.
+    1. A local folder where all the WebDAV based theme files will be placed after downloading.
-    2. Registered WebDAV Theme in Server.
+    2. Registered WebDAV based Theme in Server.

 -   **Common Command options**